MicrosoftDocs/SupportArticles-docs/support/power-platform/power-pages/filter-label-list-components.md

 To fix the text color issue, perform the following steps:

 > [!NOTE]
-> If you are using the enhanced data model, use the Power Pages Management app instead of the Portal Management app.
+> If you're using the enhanced data model, use the Power Pages Management app instead of the Portal Management app.

-1. Open the affected site in the [Portal Management](/power-pages/configure/portal-management-app) app.
+1. Open the affected site in the [Portal Management app](/power-pages/configure/portal-management-app).
 1. Go to **Content** > **Web Files**.
 1. Select the *portalbasictheme.css* file.
 1. Go to the **Notes** tab and select the attachment link to download the *portalbasictheme.css* file.